ayyampully/sirius-react/README.md

 > mongodb
 ## How to run
 navigate to folder, after installing dependencies fo - npm start.
 It will launch browser at port 3000.
+## Run services
+run - node rest-server.js if you have local instance of db, or run - node rest-server-cloud.js